krzysiula3000/gta-ypt-research/unknown0.md

 # All unknown0 info gathered as for now

 ## IMPORTANT
-unknown4 acts as a multiplier to all the other values so:
+unknown4 acts as a multiplier to all the other values (only in ParticleRuleDictionary) so:

 * unk4 - 5.0
 * unk10 - 2.0